PUB2128

 • No more than 0.3% by weight of the total capacity of the container remains if the container is more than 119 gallons in size.

-What about Pressurized Containers, Such as Aerosol Inhalers?
+What about Pressurized Containers such as Aerosol Inhalers?

-What about Intravenous Pharmaceuticals?
+What about Intravenous Pharmaceuticals or Syringes?

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.